rafaelsdellama/nnga/getting-started.md

   FEATURE_SELECTION: false

   # Define input shape of experiment
+  # For pre-trained models, should be with 3 channels: [, , 3]
   INPUT_SHAPE: [150, 150, 3]

   # Define the Dropout rate to be used by the model